 Most Medicare Advantage Plans in Oregon start at $0 premium.

 You must have Medicare Part A and Part B to enroll on this type of Medicare plan.
 Most plans include urgent care and worldwide emergency coverage, an annual out-of-pocket maximum to help you budget for your health care costs, and most include prescription drug coverage.
 Most plans have no additional monthly premium beyond what you already pay for Medicare Part B.

-There’s a lot of Medicare Advantage plans offered in Oregon, so make sure to contact us so we can help you compare Medicare plans available in your county, verify your doctor is covered and your prescriptions and any other medical equipment.
-We also assist you in finding a doctor, specialist or any provider that may need.
+There’s a lot of Medicare Advantage plans offered in Oregon, so make sure to contact us so we can help you compare Medicare plans available in your county, verify your doctor is covered, your prescriptions and any medical equipment.
+We also assist you in finding a doctor, specialist or any provider that you may need.
 We’re here to help and serve you!

 HMO Plans-Health Maintenance Organization